AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 #### Enhanced notification method

 A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the essenceStatus and essenceStatusMessage properties of the Sender's associated NcSenderMonitor.
-The essenceStatus MAY become Unhealthy or PartiallyHealthy depending on the severity if the HDCP content protection issue.
+The essenceStatus MAY become Unhealthy or PartiallyHealthy depending on the severity of underlying HDCP content protection issues.
 Senders implementing [IS-11][] providing notifications through [BCP-008-02][] MUST also implement the [base notification method](#base-notification-method).